PetrPPetrov/beautiful-capi/doc/DevelopersGuide.md

 then Beautiful Capi assumes that a copy constructor for implementation class is available.
 Currently such supposition is hard-coped inside Beautiful Capi and can not be changed.

-The copy function is used both in the wrapper class copy constructor and the assignment operator.
+The copy C API function is used both in the wrapper class copy constructor and the assignment operator.

 Copy semantic emulates objects by value, thus, the generated wrapper classes propose to use "." (the dot sign) for accessing the wrapped class methods: